zhmz90/ctDNASomaticVariantCall.jl/README.md

 ### Questions
 - Are somatic mutations related with its context?
+- What is the difference for various somatic variant callers?
+-

 ### New Ideas and Discoveries
 - Can we tune the parameters of variant call software to fit simulated data and get better performance on read data?